majumderb/sanskrit-ocr/README.md

 ## Remarks and Results

+1. After running CopyNet model for 50,000 steps, the output will be obtained in output_infer file.
+For each line of output in output_infer file and corresponding ground truth in test_BPE file, obtain the longest common subsequence (LCS).
+Calculate CRR by summing the LCS length for each line divided by total characters present in test_BPE and that will yield a CRR of 94.02%.

+2. In our paper, we have used a mixture of synthetic data as training set obtained from various settings which yielded a CRR of 97.01%.
+Here, one of the such settings are presented which yields 94.02% CRR.
+This is representative since all the other models yield CRRs which maintain the original order of them presented in the paper.

+3. valid_BPE.src and valid_BPE.trg contain one pair of sentence.
+This is pre-processing step.
+Required number (20% of the training set) can be samppled from training files and placed in the validation files for experiments.

 ## CopyNet Implementation with Tensorflow and nmt

 CopyNet Paper: [Incorporating Copying Mechanism in Sequence-to-Sequence Learning](https://arxiv.org/abs/1603.06393).

+This CopyNet implementation is taken from https://github.com/lspvic/CopyNet

 CopyNet mechanism is wrapped with an exsiting RNN cell and used as an normal RNN cell.